SalvationDevelopment/Salvation-Development-Charter/roadmap/sprints/readme.md

-Default Springs based on number of times mentioned.
-Each member is to rework thier order and post in this folder what they think the order should be.
+Each person is to reorder the following list and re-upload it as a new file with thier names as the title in this folder.

 Sprints
 ==